NYC orders mandatory vaccines for some amid measles outbreak

-NEW YORK (AP) — NEW YORK (AP) — New York City has declared a public health emergency over a measles outbreak and ordered mandatory vaccinations for some people who may have been exposed to the virus.
+NEW YORK (AP) — New York City declared a public health emergency Tuesday over a measles outbreak and ordered mandatory vaccinations in one neighborhood for people who may have been exposed to the virus.

 All children in certain Brooklyn zip codes are now required to get vaccinated against measles. / (Source: WABC, CNN VAN)

-Mayor Bill de Blasio announced the order Tuesday.
-It covers people who live in four ZIP codes in Brooklyn's Williamsburg neighborhood, where more than 250 people have gotten measles since September.
+Mayor Bill de Blasio announced the unusual order amid what he said was a measles "crisis" in Brooklyn's Williamsburg section, where more than 250 people, mostly members of an ultra-Orthodox Jewish religious community, have gotten measles since September.

+The order applies to anyone living, working or going to school in four ZIP codes in the neighborhood.

-The declaration requires all unvaccinated people in those areas who may have been exposed to the virus to get the vaccine, including children over 6 months old.
+The declaration requires all unvaccinated people who may have been exposed to the virus to get the vaccine, including children over 6 months old.

+People who ignore the order could be fined $1,000.
+The city said it would help everyone covered by the order get the vaccine if they can't get it quickly through their regular medical provider.

+"If people will simply cooperate quickly, nobody will have to pay a fine," de Blasio said.

 Earlier this week, the city ordered religious schools and day care programs serving that community to exclude unvaccinated students or risk being closed down.